 I would say that with its 14 mph top speed and 5-8 miles range.
 Highly dependant on the user’s weight, it mostly caters to teenagers and by stretching it, even to lighter adults.
 If you have a bigger bone structure then I suggest going with something more durable and with a little more power underneath the hood.

 Nonetheless, the scooter’s design is very smart and I especially like the unique folding mechanism.
 I have never encountered a folding mechanism that works the same way on any of the scooters I’ve previously tested.
 Easy to use and it enables you to adjust it, even if just a bit.

 Combining that with the light weight of this unit I consider this to be an excellent choice as an alternative to the Glion Dolly.

-The Megawheels S1 is a good model if you're a teenager or adults who are on a budget, or just want to have some fun.
-A teenager with their lower weight will get a lot more bang for their buck.
-An affordable way to dip your toes into the electric scooter forum.
+The Megawheels S1 is a decent model if you're a teenager or kid and need a budget scoot.
+A teenager/kid with their lower weight will get a lot more bang for their buck.
+An affordable way to get your electric scooter toes wet.
+However, adults should keep on looking.

 - Great folding mechanism

 - No LED-display

 - Seeing that wire on the frames outside annoys me

 - Speed & Range: Top speed up to 14 mph; 5-8 miles range, 20° gradeability (Depends on the users weight).